sharonlucong/jsdocs/js_es6.md

 console.log(gen.next().value); // undefined
 ```

-Returen statement in a generator
+Returen statement in a generator: A return statement in a generator, when executed, will make the generator done.
 ```ts
 function* yieldAndReturn() {
   yield "Y";